 - Your site isn’t optimized for all devices

 Have you tested your UX flow and metrics on mobile or tablet recently?
-Is the flow as seamless as desktop?
+Is the mobile flow as seamless as the desktop version?
 If not, consider re-mapping your user flow specifically for mobile devices.

 - Your copy is too convoluted